Names and Heritage:

 About this talk

 Explore the fascinating history behind the family names of Ashkenazi Jews in Central and Eastern Europe.
-This virtual lecture delves into the origins, meanings, and cultural significance of these surnames, tracing their roots through history.
+This virtual lecture delves into the origins, meanings, and cultural significance of these surnames.

-The use of surnames among Ashkenazi Jews began relatively late, when in 1787 the Austro-Hungarian Empire forced all Jews from the Empire to take a German hereditary surname.
+The use of surnames among Ashkenazi Jews began relatively late, in 1787, when the Habsburg Empire required all Jews within its territories to adopt German hereditary surnames.
 By 1835, Czarist Russia became the last country in Europe to make hereditary surnames mandatory.

 About Evgenia